andream16/aws-sdk-go-bindings/README.md

 ## Development

+Install [dep](https://github.com/golang/dep) and run `dep ensure` inside the project's folder to get project's vendors.
 If you want to fork it or just use it in local, edit `internal/configuration/configuration.json` by setting your aws options like:

 ```
 {